Sachdev-Ye-Kitaev Models and Beyond: A Window into Non-Fermi Liquids: Random exchange quantum magnets

 The SYK model discussed so far provides valuable insight into quantum systems without quasiparticle excitations.
 However, the microscopic Hamiltonian in Eq.~(\ref{syk1}) has a short-coming, namely that strong local ({\it i.e.\/} on-site) interactions are absent.
 As a result, there are no Mott insulating phases at any commensurate density in the large $N$ limit.
 Such local correlations are clearly important for understanding the interplay of electron itinerancy and the tendency for interaction-induced localization in numerous correlated electron materials.

-We now turn to a number of random and fully connected models which restore `Mottness'.
+We now turn to a number of random and fully connected models which restore ``Mottness''.
+We refer to Mottness here as a generic term to indicate qualitatively the tendency of electrons to localize due to strong repulsive interactions in the vicinity of a Mott transition.
 In the present section we discuss the original SY model \cite{SY}, a pure spin model in which explicit on-site charge fluctuations are absent.
 In Section~\ref{sec:tJU}, we will introduce charge fluctuations and consider itinerant electron models, with a strong, on-site, repulsive interaction $U$.
 Notably, we will find substantial evidence that near critical points and/or over significant intermediate energy scales, these correlated models exhibit singular behavior which connects to the critical properties of the SYK model.
 Section~\ref{sec:KH} will extend the present random quantum magnet in a different manner, by adding a second band of free electrons (similar to that in Section~\ref{sec:matrix}), and so describe a random exchange Kondo-Heisenberg model.

 Unlike the SYK model, the models mentioned above are not solvable analytically in the limit of a large number of sites $N$.
 We will follow two routes towards understanding their phase diagram.
 First, analytical results can be obtained by extending the spin symmetry from SU(2) to SU($M$) and taking the large-$M$ limit or, in the SU(2) case by using renormalization group methods in the vicinity of specific fixed points.
 Secondly, modern computational algorithms now provide a controlled numerical solution of such models in the SU(2) case directly, even close to quantum critical points.
 Some algorithms are briefly reviewed in Sec.~\ref{sec:numerical_methods}.